-The factors are ranked from those that are easy to understand but have little impact, to more fundamental ones that can have a huge long-term positive impact on jobseekers’ lives and careers.
+The factors are ranked from those that are more obvious and easy to realize to more fundamental ones that can have a huge long-term positive impact on jobseekers’ lives and careers.

 A traditional active job search takes time and effort.
 Reviewing job posts, tailoring CVs, writing custom cover letters, filling out application forms, and solving challenges are extremely time consuming.
-With Mirajobs, a jobseeker just posts a single profile and then reviews invitations.
+With MIRAJOBS, a jobseeker just posts a single profile and then reviews invitations from employers and recruiters.
 It’s also known as “fire and forget.”

-A much better strategy is to start looking for a new job upfront and use your current employment as a backup.
+A much better strategy is to start looking for a new job in advance and use your current employment as a backup.
 A good job offer can also be used as an argument to ask your current employer for a pay bump or a promotion.
-This strategy is possible with Mirajobs because searching for a new job doesn’t take much time and effort.
+This strategy is possible with MIRAJOBS because searching for a new job doesn’t take much time and effort.

 (This advantage isn’t obvious, but in fact it could have a great difference on a jobseeker’s life.)